-Christian Leotta has been defined by the legendary Rosalyn Tureck as “an extraordinary talent with a beautiful innate musicality", and the great Karl Ulrich Schnabel wrote about him: "his respect of the indications of the Classical and Romantic composers is perfect and their understanding considerable”.
+Christian Leotta has been defined by the legendary Rosalyn Tureck as “an extraordinary talent with a beautiful innate musicality” and he was a pupil also of the great Karl Ulrich Schnabel, who wrote about him: “Mr. Christian Leotta has taken piano lessons from me for a few years.
+His respect of the indications of the Classical and Romantic composers is perfect and their understanding considerable”.

-Appearing in Montreal in 2002, at the age of only 22, Christian Leotta is the youngest pianist since the youthful Daniel Barenboim ever to undertake a recital series encompassing the entire corpus of Beethoven’s 32 Piano Sonatas.
-In the meantime, twenty-one cycles have been successfully performed, most notably in international music capitals such as Venice, Madrid, Montreal, Vancouver, Quebec City, Kyoto, Mexico City, Lima and Rio de Janeiro.
+Regarded as one of the finest interpreter of Beethoven of his generation, Christian Leotta burst onto the international scene in 2002, by presenting in Montreal, at the age of only 22, the complete cycle of Beethoven’s 32 Piano Sonatas.
+To date, twenty-one cycles have been successfully performed, most notably in international music capitals such as Venice, Como, Bergamo, Madrid, Montreal, Vancouver, Quebec City, Kyoto, Mexico City, Lima and Rio de Janeiro.
 In 2004, the President of the Italian Republic, Hon.
-Carlo Azeglio Ciampi, awarded him with the prestigious President’s Medal for his cycles of the 32 Piano Sonatas played around the world.
+Carlo Azeglio Ciampi, awarded Mr. Leotta with the prestigious President’s Medal for his cycles of the 32 Piano Sonatas played around the world.

-Mr. Leotta has worked with major orchestras such as the Münchner Philharmoniker, the Wiener Kammerorchester, the Italian RAI National Television Orchestra, the Milan’s Symphony Orchestra “Giuseppe Verdi”, regularly performing in important theatres and concert halls such as the Philharmonie at the Gasteig in Munich, the Konzerthaus of Vienna, the Tonhalle of Zurich, the Sala Verdi and the Auditorium of Milan, the Salle Claude-Champagne of Montreal, the Great Hall at the Bunka Kaikan Theatre of Tokyo, the Xinghai Concert Hall of Guangzhou.
+Having already played in more than fifty countries in five continents, Mr. Leotta has worked with major orchestras such as the Münchner Philharmoniker, the Wiener Kammerorchester, the Italian RAI National Television Orchestra, the Milan’s Symphony Orchestra “Giuseppe Verdi”, regularly performing in important theatres and concert halls such as the Philharmonie at the Gasteig in Munich, the Konzerthaus of Vienna, the Tonhalle of Zurich, the Sala Verdi and the Auditorium of Milan, the Salle Claude-Champagne of Montreal, the Great Hall at the Bunka Kaikan Theatre and the Musashino Civic Cultural Hall of Tokyo, the Xinghai Concert Hall of Guangzhou.